DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The night passes without issue.
 When the players awaken the following morning, Rose and Thorn ask the players if they can bury their remains before proceeding any further, so that they can finally rest.
 (The children's spirits will not proceed further into Barovia, instead pleading for the players to allow them to rest.)
 If the players bury their remains here, the children’s spirits thank them before vanishing.

-The players can find the beginning of the Old Svalich Road a short ways through the woods away from the tower. [[Arc B - Welcome to Barovia]] then begins.
+The players can find the beginning of the Old Svalich Road a short ways through the woods away from the tower. [[Act I - Into the Mists/Arc B - Welcome to Barovia]] then begins.

 **_Milestone_**.
 Escaping Death House completes a story milestone.
 When the party begins their first long rest after escaping the house, award each player 400 XP.
 (This should allow the players to advance to 3rd level.)
 # Design Notes: Death House